The Bankrate promise

-Borrowing a student loan with bad credit can often be a challenge, but it is possible.
-If you have bad credit, federal student loans are a great place to start, but you can also look into getting a co-signer or finding a lender that uses other factors to determine your eligibility.
-Here’s how to start.
+Obtaining a student loan with bad credit can often be challenging, but it is possible.
+If you have bad credit, federal student loans are a great place to start.
+Except for federal Direct PLUS loans, student loans provided by the federal government do not involve a credit check.

 - Room and board.

-Private student loans are a type of education financing that’s available through private lenders.
-Online lenders, banks, credit unions and even colleges and universities themselves may offer private student loans.
+Private student loans are education financing offered by private lenders such as online lenders, banks and credit unions.
+Some colleges and universities may also offer private student loans.

 With a private student loan, the lender will almost always check your credit as part of the application review process.
-When you have bad credit, securing a private student loan may be a challenge.
-Bad credit can also impact the interest rate and loan terms a lender offers you — potentially making it more expensive to borrow money if you qualify for financing.
+Securing a private student loan may be challenging when you have bad credit.
+Bad credit can also impact the interest rate and loan terms you’re offered, making it more expensive to borrow if you qualify.

-Many private student loan lenders will require you to have a minimum score in the mid-to high 600s to qualify for financing.
-However, the lender may allow you to apply for a private student loan with a co-signer if you are worried that you won’t be eligible on your own.
-Just keep in mind that co-signing for student loans comes with its own drawbacks, such as the risk of credit score damage for your loved one.
+Many private student loan lenders require a minimum score in the mid-to-high 600s to qualify for financing.
+However, the lender may allow you to apply for a private student loan with a co-signer if you need help qualifying.
+However, co-signing for student loans has drawbacks, such as the risk of credit score damage for your loved one.

-How to improve your credit score before applying for a private student loan
+How to improve your credit before applying for a private student loan

-Because your credit plays a key role in the approval process, it’s wise to make sure that your credit score is in the best shape possible before applying for a new private student loan.
-Better credit may improve your approval odds and could help you secure better rates and terms when you borrow money.
+Because your credit plays a key role in the approval process, it’s wise to get your credit score in the best shape possible before applying for a new private student loan.
+Better credit may improve your approval odds and help you secure better rates and terms when you borrow money.

 Here are four steps you can take if you want to improve your credit.

 - Check your three credit reports.
-As you review your credit reports, make a list of any information that seems inaccurate and any negative items you need to address.
-You can claim a free copy of each of your three credit reports weekly at AnnualCreditReport.com.
+As you review your credit reports, list any inaccurate information and any negative items you need to address.
+You can claim a free copy of your three credit reports weekly at AnnualCreditReport.com.

 - Dispute credit errors.
-Millions of Americans have errors on their credit reports.
+As many as 34 percent of Americans have found at least one error on their credit report.
 Some credit reporting mistakes have the potential to damage your credit score.
-If you discover errors on your credit report, it’s wise to dispute them right away.
+If you discover errors on your credit report, it’s wise to dispute them immediately.

 - Establish positive credit.
-If your credit report is thin, adding some new positive accounts to it might benefit you over time.
-Keep in mind that you may want to start with accounts you’re likely to qualify for despite having bad credit or no credit.
+Adding new positive accounts might benefit you over time if your credit file is thin.
+You may want to start with accounts you’re likely to qualify for despite having bad or no credit.
 Secured credit cards or credit builder loans may be worth considering here.

 The bottom line

-Can you get a student loan with bad credit?
-There’s a good possibility that you can, and your best bet is starting with federal student loans.
-But if you need private student loans to help finance your education, bad credit could make borrowing money more difficult and more costly.
+It’s entirely possible to get a student loan with bad credit.
+Your best bet is to start with federal student loans.
+But if you need private student loans to help finance your education, bad credit could make borrowing money more difficult and expensive.

-Focus on improving your credit as much as possible before you apply for financing.
-And remember, if you decide to accept an interest rate that you’re not thrilled about now, you can always refinance your student loans in the future.
+Take steps to improve your credit as much as possible before applying for financing, such as lowering your credit utilization ratio and disputing errors on your credit report.
+If you decide to accept an interest rate that you’re not thrilled about now, you can always refinance your student loans in the future.